-James writes provocative essays about important things.
-From working in a mine in Bolivia to share the miners’ stories and compare a miner’s life in Bolivia to those in Australia, to revealing the story (inside and out) of the short-lived Pontville Detention Centre; from discovering the uncanny parallels between Tasmania and Tierra del Fuego, to interviewing former guerrilla fighters in El Salvador and Colombian presidential candidates; from running a decrepit hostel on the coast of Ecuador to pondering society without imagination; from the death of a dear friend, to the birth of a son; James’ experiences and encounters illuminate his writing.
+James writes provocative essays about important things and shares stories of meaning.
+From working in a mine in Bolivia to share the miners’ stories and compare a miner’s life in Bolivia to those in Australia, to revealing the story (inside and out) of the short-lived Pontville Detention Centre; from discovering the uncanny parallels between Tasmania and Tierra del Fuego, to interviewing former guerrilla fighters in El Salvador, Colombian presidential candidates and the president of Kiribati; from responding to the letters of a 14 year old girl written from the Tarkine wilds and lost for a century, to pondering society without imagination; from the death of a dear friend, to the birth of a son; James’ experiences and encounters illuminate his writing.

 He lives in Hobart.

 In his compelling dialogue Dryburgh gives us a powerful sense of the forces that still do battle to shape our existence in this country, and on this earth.
 The glimpses Sylvia gives us of her too-short life were framed by far vaster forces – of migration, colonisation and settlement, of mining interests and endeavours to exploit the wilderness, of nature itself that she encountered in its near-unsullied state along the Frankland River.
 Her life was shadowed, too, by the things she does not mention – violence against the land’s original inhabitants, by the wars that were building far away.
 In Dryburgh’s sensitive engagement, this small female voice, so solitary that it sought connection through missives to a newspaper editor hundreds of miles away, reminds us that the settlers’ place on this continent was never a given, and that sustainable existence on it requires acknowledgement of its fragility, and our own.